kwilteam/docs/docs/kuneiform/sql-as-understood-by-kwil/scalar-functions.md

 ### abs(_X_)

 The abs(X) function returns the absolute value of the numeric argument X. Abs(X) returns NULL if X is NULL.
-Abs(X) returns 0.0 if X is a string or blob that cannot be converted to a numeric value.
+Abs(X) returns 0.0 if X is a string that cannot be converted to a numeric value.
 If X is the integer -9223372036854775808 then abs(X) throws an integer overflow error since there is no equivalent positive 64-bit two complement value.

-### address(_X_)

-The address(X) function returns the wallet address of a [`@caller`](../dml.md/#using-contextual-variables-in-actions) blob.
-It will preserve the address format (e.g. EVM, NEAR, etc.) of the originating caller's native chain.
-It will return the address as type text.

 ### coalesce(_X,Y,..._)